derlehner/IndoorAirQuality_DigitalTwin_Exemplar/raspberry/simulated_data/README.md

 **Introduction**

 This project briefly describes about creation of IoT Hub, digital twin and communication between them.
 The main goal is to measure and predict COVID-19 risk with mock up sensor data.
 In this project, we will set up IoT hub and Azure Digital Twin and send telemetry data from IoT device to Digital Twin
+[DL] We could use a "running example" here - e.g. send co2 values for Raspi1 which is in Room101.
+Then, you can reference in the description the specific names.
+Example: The device created in IoT-Hub ("Raspi1" in our example).
 **Prerequisites**

 Azure account subscription
-[DL] We can set a link here to the readme file where the creation of the azure account is described
+[DL] We can set a link here to the readme file where the creation of the azure account is described [DL] I would describe the Setup of IoT-Hub in Azure Part of the documentation, and then say that a prerequisite is that the IoT-Hub must be set up.

 **Resources**